 Math 122 - Final Exam Study Guide

-- Find dy/dx for functions involving natural logarithms, exponential, and inverse trigonometric
+- Find dy/dx for functions involving natural logarithms, exponential, and/or inverse trigonometric functions.
+Two parts.

 - Use L'Hopital's rule to find the limits.
 Two parts.

 - Find the exact arclength of the curve over the stated interval.

 - Evaluate the integrals involving hyperbolic functions.
 Know the formulas for the inverse hyperbolic trig functions.

 - Match the differential equation to the direction field.
 Three parts.